v0lta/NumPy-backprop/readme.md

 The source code in this repository runs using NumPy versions >= 1.18.1 and should run on any mid to top range CPU.

+I am looking for feedback!
+If you see an error please open an issue.